bridgecrew-perf4/terraform-session-1/session_10/README.md

 }
 ```

-and in a root module when you call it pass that alias, to create a resource in a different region you need to create another module change the environment add alias providers.
+In a `root module` we create another `module block` and add provider aliases.

 ```
 module "s3_module_oregon" {